 a.
 Open Cura.
-Make sure the active printer profile is "NWA3D A31E" and the active build profile is "0.6 NWA3D A31 Normal Quality."
+Make sure the active printer is "NWA3D A31," the nozzle setting is "Standard 0.4mm," and the active build profile is "Normal Quality."

 b.
 Load a model file in Cura.
 Rotate and move the file to the best orientation for printing.
 You may want to scale the file at this point as well.